mostwelcome/go-kafka/README.md

 # Kafka Go Application

-This project is a simple application demonstrating how to produce and consume messages using Kafka in Go.
+This project exemplifies a straightforward application showcasing the process of producing and consuming messages through Kafka in Go.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Prior to initiation, it is imperative to verify that your system meets the prescribed prerequisites by ensuring the installation of the following requirements:

-* You have installed the latest version of [Go](https://golang.org/dl/) (1.17 or higher).
+* Latest version of [Go](https://golang.org/dl/) (1.17 or higher).
-* You have a recent version of [Apache Kafka](https://kafka.apache.org/downloads) (2.8.0 or higher).
+* Recent version of [Apache Kafka](https://kafka.apache.org/downloads) (2.8.0 or higher).
-* You have installed the Go package [github.com/segmentio/kafka-go](https://github.com/segmentio/kafka-go).

-## Installing Kafka Go Application

-To install Kafka Go Application, follow these steps:
+* Recent version of [kafka-go](https://github.com/segmentio/kafka-go) (0.4.40 or higher)

+## Installation

 1. Clone the repository:
 ```bash